What if you could create

 You need to prepare a list of all the variables for the city like City Name, City Image, City Office Location, Contact Number, etc. And, then design a template page and feed the data from a well-researched database.

-To implement Programmatic SEO on your website, there are 4 main aspects that you have to focus on:
+To do programmatic SEO on your website, here are the 4 main steps that you have to follow:

 And as you might have imagined, identifying the long-tail keywords that your users search for and that have the right search intent is the most difficult as well as an important part.